prisma/prisma-examples/optimize/optimize-repeated-query/README.md

    ```

 3. After the script completes, you'll see a log saying "Done."
 Then, in the Optimize dashboard, click the **Stop recording** button.
 4. Observe the queries with high latencies highlighted in red, and review the recommendations in the **Recommendations** tab.
-You should see the recommendation:
+You should see the recommendation **Repeated query** and click on it.
-   - **Repeated query**
      > For more insights on this recommendation, click the **Ask AI** button and interact with the [AI Explainer](https://pris.ly/optimize-ai-chatbot) chatbot.
-5. To create a reference for comparison with other recordings, rename the recording to _Unoptimized queries_ by clicking the green recording label chip in the top left corner and typing "Unoptimized queries".
+5. To create a reference for comparison with other recordings, rename the recording labelled "Recording 1" to _Unoptimized queries_ by clicking the green recording label chip in the top left corner and typing "Unoptimized queries".

    ![Rename recording](./images/edit-recording-name-chip.png)